bsaisudh/CPP-RRT/readme.md

 GNU Plot

 ## Agile Development Process
-This product has been developed by following the Solo Iterative Process (SIP), which is an agile development process.
-Agile software development is an approach to software development under which requirements and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customers/end users.
+Pair programming is an agile software development technique in which two programmers work together at one workstation.
+One, the driver, writes code while the other, the observer or navigator, reviews each line of code as it is typed in.
+The two programmers switch roles frequently..
 You can view the product backlog and development process in this [SPREADSHEET](https://docs.google.com/spreadsheets/d/1cJVLNv9pZ2T4a17OsMPn_WnxRS6tAkfYJKaMcSRo6MA/edit#gid=904828225)

 ## Standard install via command-line
 ```